kuutamolabs/kld/README.md

 `kld-mgr` requires root SSH access to server(s) to perform the initial install.
 Other cluster bootstrap methods can be used, such as via USB disk or PXE.

-> Note: For Test/Dev deployments you can retain Root and SSH capabilities by setting the `DEBUG` environement variable to `true` when performing `install`.
+> Note: For Test/Dev deployments you can retain Root and SSH capabilities by setting the `DEBUG` enviroment variable to `true` when performing `install`.

 Although monitoring is not mandatory for deploying a node, it is highly recommended.
 Configure the `self_monitoring_url`, `self_monitoring_username`, and `self_monitoring_password` fields of the host in the kld.toml.